xiv3r/netkiller/README.md

 <br>

 # About netkiller
 netkiller - is a tool that remotely disconnect the wifi clients internet connection without deauthentication from the wifi AP.
-Netkiller uses arpspoof to mimic the target arp and manipulate the traffic using iptables mangle PREROUTING table drop policy.
+Netkiller uses dsniff arpspoof to mimic the target address resolution protocol and manipulate the traffic using iptables mangle PREROUTING ttl limit 0.

 <div align="center">
 <img src="https://github.com/xiv3r/netkiller/blob/main/image/flow.jpg">